rblankley/mofo/README.md

 ## Final Note and a Word of Caution

 This tool is provided in the hopes that it brings you some ease in finding your next option trade.
 Even though I personally use this tool quite often keep in mind it is a hobby project for me and probably doesn't even work correctly.
+I'm not a financial expert by any means and anything the program outputs is certainly not financial advice.
 Use with caution!

 My eventual goal for this project is to have some sort of algo in place for auto-trading juicy targets.
 I have a long way to go however...
 I'd like to implement some sort of backtesting first.